Cronch8/cdBacktrack/README.md

 ## Usage

 As you navigate around it stores a history of locations.
 Then with `backtrack` (or a keybind if you set that) you go to the prevous directory.
-Think of it as the back arrow in aa browser.
+Think of it as the back arrow in a browser.

 `advance` is the second function, it works as you'd expect.
 It goes forward in the directory history.